-Unlike pH—which is basically a scale to measure against—total alkalinity is a measurement of all alkaline substances dissolved in the water.
+Unlike pH—which is basically a scale to measure against—total alkalinity is a measurement of the concentration of all alkaline substances dissolved in the water.
 These substances are primarily carbonates, bicarbonates and hydroxides, along with a few others.
 These alkaline substances buffer pH in the water by neutralizing acids.
 In other words, total alkalinity is a measurement of the water’s ability to resist change in pH.

-Total alkalinity is measured in parts-per-million (ppm), and the ideal range is from 80-120ppm, depending on the type of chlorine you use.
+Total alkalinity is measured by its concentration in parts-per-million (ppm), and the ideal range is from 80-120ppm, depending on the type of chlorine you use.
 For example, Trichlor has a low pH of about 3, which means you will want your total alkalinity closer to 120ppm, given how acidic it is.
 Liquid bleach, however, has a high pH of 13, so you can have lower alkalinity, like 80-100ppm.
 Note: one of the byproducts of using liquid bleach (sodium hypochlorite) is sodium hydroxide, which contributes to total alkalinity and raises pH.